-The Thurgood Marshall School of Law Library subscribes to a growing selection of online legal research tools covering many areas of law.
-These databases are available through the TMSL network and from home via Remote Access.
-Specific restrictions are outlined following each database link.
+The Thurgood Marshall School of Law Library (TMSLL) subscribes to a growing selection of online legal research tools covering many areas of law.
+These databases are available through the TMSL network and from home via Remote Access (including through our online catalog.
+Click here for the guide for finding online articles via the Law Library's online catalog).
+Outlined below are specific restrictions following each database link.

-To access any database click the database name.
-For Remote Access, click on the Remote Access link at the end of the database link information. **To access the databases remotely, you must be a current student, faculty or staff member and possess a TMSL library patron card. ** Some Electronic Resources are not available by Remote Access.
-Consult the Electronic Database Guide or contact the Circulation Desk for assistance.
+To access any database, click the database name.
+For Remote Access, click on the Remote Access link at the end of the database information. **To access the databases remotely, you must be a current student, faculty, or staff member and must be a registered patron with the TMSLL library. ** Some Electronic Resources are not available by Remote Access.
+Contact the Circulation Desk (713.313.7125) or the Technical Services Librarian for assistance.

-Bloomberg Law: Online access to multiple databases including primary materials and a number of corporate/business related resources.
-Access limited to current students and faculty.
-You will have to register at https://profile.bna.com/bloomberglaw-activate/ in order to use the site.
+Bloomberg Law: Online access to multiple databases, including primary materials and several corporate/business-related resources.
+Access is limited to current students and faculty.
+You will have to register at https://profile.bna.com/bloomberglaw-activate/ to use the site.
 SKIP the Activation Code blank at the top of the page, fill in the rest of the blanks (USING YOUR TSU EMAIL), agree to the terms, and prove you are not a robot.
 Bloomberg will send an email to your TSU email account.
 Follow the directions from there.
 Note: Bloomberg Law is case sensitive; put the part of your email address after the @ sign in lower case.

 Current Index to Legal Periodicals (CILP): A weekly table of contents for new law review and journal issues and a subject index to the articles in these journals.
-(Emailed to faculty members.)
+Available via HeinOnline.

 Court Listener: Court Listener is a free case research database.
 It offers the text of many state and federal cases and occasionally some interesting analytic components.
-It also offers AUDIO FILES of oral arguments in several cases which may be of interest to students, evidence faculty, and others.
+It also provides AUDIO FILES of oral arguments of many cases, which may be of interest to students, evidence faculty, and others.